BTrDB/mr-plotter/README.md

 Mr. Plotter
 ===========
-Currently, this file contains the documentation for an out-of-date version of the plotter that is based on Meteor.
-A new version that uses a backend written in Go is now in progress.

-The "upmu-plotter" repository contains the "s3ui" package along with an example of how to use it.

-The "s3ui" package defines the "s3plot" template, which contains a graphing utility that can be included in a Meteor application.
-Multiple instances of "s3plot" can be inserted into the same web page and will act independently of one another.
+The Multi-Resolution Plotter is a utility for viewing data in BTrDB.

+The backend consists of three parts: (1) an HTTP server written in Go, (2) a metadata server that answers sMAP queries, and (3) a Mongo Database to store permalinks and account information.
+The script accounts.py provides a REPL for creating accounts and granting permissions.
+Permissions are granted to users at the granularity of "tags".
+The script metadata.py is a minimal implementation of the metadata server; tagconfig.json maps "tags" to viewable streams, and must be supplied to metadata.py as a command line argument.

 Instantiating a Graph
 ---------------------
-To insert a graph with full control available to the user, simply use the inclusion operator:
+To insert a graph with full control available to the user, simply execute the following in Javascript:
-<pre><code>{{> s3plot}}</code></pre>
+<pre><code>{{mr_plotter(domElement);}}</code></pre>
+The graph will be inserted as a child of the specified DOM Element.

-One can also instantiate the graph with paremeters, by wrapping the inclusion operator in a data context:
+One can also instantiate the graph with parameters:
-<pre><code>{{#with somecontext}}
-    {{> s3plot}}
-{{/with}}</code></pre>

-If "somecontext" is an array (or array-like object) with an object at index 0, a function at index 1, and a function at index 2, the object at index 0 is interpreted as specifying parameters and the functions at indices 1 and 2 are interpreted as callback functions.
+<pre><code>{{mr_plotter(domElement, options, callback1, callback2, backend);}}</code></pre>

+OPTIONS is a Javascript object containing parameters (explained below).
+CALLBACK1 and CALLBACK2 are callback functions invoked during initialization (explained below).
+BACKEND is the URL of the backend; if omitted, it is derived from window.location.

-The object of parameters may have the following properties (all optional):
+OPTIONS, the object of parameters, may have the following properties (all optional):

 * hide\_permalink - TRUE if the button to generate a permalink and the space to display it are to be hidden.
 Defaults to FALSE.
 * hide\_graph\_export - TRUE if the menu to export the graph to an SVG file is to be hidden.
 Defaults to FALSE.
 * hide\_stream\_legend - TRUE if the legend displaying streams is to be hidden.
 Defaults to FALSE.
 * hide\_axis\_legend - TRUE if the legend displaying axes is to be hidden.
 Defaults to FALSE.
 * hide\_automatic\_update - TRUE if the checkbox specifying whether stream removals and axis changes should be applied automatically is to be hidden.
+Defaults to FALSE.
+* hide\_login\_button - TRUE if the "Login" dropdown menu is to be hidden.
 Defaults to FALSE.
 * hide\_apply\_button - TRUE if the "Apply and Plot" button is to be hidden.
 Defaults to FALSE.
 * hide\_reset\_button - TRUE if the "Reset Zoom" button is to be hidden.
 Defaults to FALSE.
 * hide\_autozoom\_button - True if the "Autozoom and Plot" button is to be hiddn.
 Defaults to FALSE.